sjessa/sjessa/README.md

 ### A single-cell RNAseq atlas for the developing mouse forebrain and brainstem

-We assembled a reference dataset of >100k cells from nine timepoints in the developing mouse brain to profile cell types and their expression patterns and dynamics.
+We assembled a scRNAseq reference dataset of >100k cells from nine timepoints in the developing mouse brain to profile cell types and their expression patterns and dynamics.

 -  Associated publication: [Jessa et al, Nature Genetics, 2019](https://doi.org/10.1038/s41588-019-0531-7)